guardian/skeleton/README.md

 Configuration files for NextGen fronts
 ======================================

-The file in this repo (`config.json`) determines which fronts have which article collections on them.
+The `config.json` file in this repo determines which fronts have which article collections on them.
 To mirror this to S3, do the following.

 Install [s3cmd](http://s3tools.org/s3cmd) (e.g. [Ubuntu](http://s3tools.org/repositories#note-deb) install notes).
 You will need an AWS key and secret-key before you run this:
 ```
 s3cmd --configure
 ```

-From the repo's root folder, check the json is valid:
+From the repo's root folder, check that `config.json` is valid:
 ```
 node validate.js
 ```